 - 1. The Bachelor of Arts (BA) and Bachelor of Science (BS) degrees consist of a minimum of 121 semester hours.
 (Note: The minimum hours required for professional degrees in the Arts, namely the BFA, BAE, BM, BME, and BSD, may be higher.
 See materials specific to those programs for details.) - 2.
 A minimum of 111 semester hours of ASC and ASC-approved courses is required.
 No more than 4 of the 10 semester hours permitted outside ASC can be physical education activity courses, and no more than 8 semester hours of technical credit is permitted. - 3.
 A minimum of 39 semester hours of ASC or ASC-approved upper-division course work is required.
 Upper-division courses are defined as all ASC courses at the 3000 level or above, Philosophy 2500, all courses taught by departments in mathematical and physical sciences at the 2000 level and above (except for courses numbered 2194 and Earth Sciences 2911 [effective 4/22/22]), and any foreign language course taught in the language at the 2000 level or above.
 Please note that GenEd 4001, the Reflection Seminar, does not count as an upper-division course. - 4.
 In the case of a student pursuing multiple majors, course work may overlap between the majors, provided that each major department allows such overlap and that each major has at least 18 unique (non-overlapping) semester hours.
-Similarly, there may be overlap between major course work and the General Education (GE)-again, with departmental permission and at least 18 unique, non-overlapping semester hours in each major. - 5.
-In the case of a student pursuing multiple degrees, at least 30 additional semester hours (beyond the 121 hours required for a single degree) must be earned for each additional degree sought, and at least 18 of the additional 30 hours must be ASC or ASC-approved upper-division course work.
-The GE requirements for each degree must be fulfilled.
-(For example, a student earning both BA and BS degrees is required to complete calculus and a second lab science course, which are not required for the BA, because such course work is required for the BS.)
-No overlap between majors, or between either major and the GE, is permitted.
-(Note: slightly different rules apply to students pursuing multiple professional degrees in the Arts, namely the BFA, BAE, BM, BME, and BSD.
-See materials specific to those programs for details.)
+Similarly, there may be overlap between the major course work and the GEN Themes courses within the following parameters: - 1.
+Major courses may only overlap with the GEN Themes as long as there are at least 18 unique, non-overlapping semester hours in each major. - 2.
+A course may only fulfill a requirement in two of the aforementioned categories (i.e., it may count in both majors or one major and the GEN Themes, but it cannot be used in two majors and the GEN Themes).